 A better understanding of the spatial variability in these lake processes would improve model calibration and provide the data needed to simulate these processes spatially rather than assuming that one set of factors applies in all areas of the lake.
 Future model updates could account for the observed spatial variation at additional stations, and sampling events would provide greater characterization of the spatial and temporal variability across the lake as whole.
 Additional monitoring for benthic flux should include both temporal (seasonal) and spatial variation.
+These measurements will provide additional information on the spatial variability of these rates, but as with any monitoring plan additional data collection does not eliminate all uncertainty.

-Benthic nutrient flux and sediment oxygen demand may be measured in situ using sealed chambers or in a laboratory using extracted sediment cores and either deionized water or lake water.
-In each method, samples are extracted from the water above the sediments and changes in nutrient concentration are used to calculate flux (mass per time).
+Benthic nutrient flux and sediment oxygen demand are measured in situ using sealed chambers.
+Samples are extracted from the water above the sediments and changes in nutrient concentration are used to calculate flux (mass per time).
 Measurements are typically taken in triplicate at each site.
-Site locations should be selected to assess longitudinal changes in nutrient flux from the upstream end of the lake to the dam.
+Site locations will be selected to assess longitudinal changes in nutrient flux from the upstream end of the lake to the dam.

-The existing EFDC lake response model also uses literature values and model calibration to approximate nutrient transformations, algal growth and settling, background light extinction, organic hydrolysis, nitrification, sedimentation, etc. Given the long residence time of the lake, these parameters have implications for how nutrients are cycled and converted within the lake model.
 Because the sediment oxygen demand studies require the presence of dissolved oxygen at the sediment-water interface to measure rates of change in this parameter, these benthic studies will not be conducted under anoxic conditions when phosphorus flux is typically greatest.